samjiawng/truth-probe-generalization/README.md

 ## Abstract

-This repository implements a systematic investigation of truth probe generalization in large language models.
-We train linear classifiers on transformer hidden state activations to detect statement veracity and evaluate their ability to generalize across distinct knowledge domains.
-Our findings demonstrate that while probes achieve near-perfect accuracy on in-domain data, cross-domain generalization remains limited, suggesting domain-specific rather than universal truth representations in current models.
+We systematically investigate how linear truth probes generalize across domains in large language models.
+We train linear classifiers on transformer hidden activations to detect statement veracity and evaluate their ability to generalize across distinct knowledge domains.
+Our findings demonstrate that while probes reach near-perfect in-domain accuracy on in-domain data, cross-domain generalization remains limited, suggesting domain-specific rather than universal truth representations in current models.

 **Research Period:** January 2025 - March 2025